Tranylcypromine

-Tranylcypromine, sold under the brand name Parnate among others, is a monoamine oxidase inhibitor (MAOI).
-More specifically, tranylcypromine acts as nonselective and irreversible inhibitor of the enzyme monoamine oxidase (MAO).
-It is used as an antidepressant and anxiolytic agent in the clinical treatment of mood and anxiety disorders, respectively.
-It is also effective in the treatment of ADHD.
+Tranylcypromine, sold under the brand name Parnate among others, is a non-selective and irreversible monoamine oxidase inhibitor (MAOI).
+It is used primarily as an antidepressant in the treatment of major depressive disorder, including treatment-resistant depression.
+Along with phenelzine and isocarboxazid, tranylcypromine is one of the classic irreversible, non-selective MAOIs used in modern psychiatric practice.

 Tranylcypromine is also known as trans-2-phenylcyclopropyl-1-amine and is formed pro forma from the cyclization of amphetamine's isopropylamine side chain.
 As a result, it is classified structurally as a substituted phenethylamine and amphetamine, or more specifically as a phenylcyclopropylamine.